 Properties: These describe various named attributes associated with an artifact instance, and can be built-in or user-defined.
 Each S-RAMP property MUST have a single name that is unique to the artifact that it decorates.
 When present, an S-RAMP property SHALL have a single value.

-Classifications: Classification systems in S-RAMP are imported by the server as OWL documents that define the classification system to the server.
+Classifications: These define the classification system for a server, and are imported into a server as OWL documents.
 The means by which a client imports the system into the server is implementation specific and is beyond the scope of this specification.
 Clients MAY decorate artifacts with references to specific values in a classification system defined to the server.

 Note that Artifact Type and Artifact Model values MUST also be unique.